yielda-game/yielda-game.github.io/_posts/2022-08-29-making-money.md

 Just remember that every other player will be doing the exact same thing!

-We've released **ponziFarm** with a comprehensive set of metrics designed to help you see through every subterfuge other players might devise.
+We've released **Yielda** with a comprehensive set of metrics designed to help you see through every subterfuge other players might devise.
 But we haven't thought of _everything!_ That's part of the fun.

 Our job going forward is to listen to our players and create new tools to expose whatever tricks your fellow players dream up.
 Your job is to get ahead of the curve and _stay_ there.

 So do your worst... and then we'll do our best to level the playing field.

-**ponziFarm** is new, and the nuances of game play are still something of a mystery, even to us.
+**Yielda** is new, and the nuances of game play are still something of a mystery, even to us.
 But we've done extensive simulation, so here are some principles that we _think_ will get you started as safely as possible:

 * **Front-load your deposits!** Early deposits are the safest ones, so try to get into each game as early as possible with your largest deposits.